DHRUB006/christmas-special/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the MIT LICENSEE.
 Check the LICENSE file for details.

 ## Additional Notes